-Sub: Systematic appraisal and approval of new schemes or new services, existing schemes under Programme Expenditure and Administrative Expenditure where the scope or cost estimate is proposed to be substantially altered and schemes continuing without appraisal.
+Sub: Revised Guidelines for systematic appraisal and approval of new schemes or new services, existing schemes under Programme Expenditure and Administrative Expenditure where the scope or cost estimate is proposed to be substantially altered and schemes continuing without appraisal

-Reference is invited to Finance Department OM No.1068/F Dt.10.01.2013 regarding the guidelines for systematic appraisal and approval of new schemes or new services.
-Abolition of Plan and Non-Plan distinction has necessitated reviewing the existing guidelines for appraisal and approval of new schemes or new services.
+Reference is invited to Finance Department OM No.9523/F., dt.22.03.2021 regarding the guidelines for systematic appraisal and approval of new schemes or new services.
+It prescribes guidelines for formulation, appraisal and approval of new schemes or new services, existing schemes under Programme Expenditure and EOM Expenditure where the scope or cost estimate is proposed to be substantially altered and schemes continuing without appraisal.

-- 2. After careful consideration, it has been decided to prescribe the revised guidelines for formulation, appraisal and approval of new schemes or new services, existing schemes under Programme Expenditure and Administrative Expenditure where the scope or cost estimate is proposed to be substantially altered and schemes continuing without appraisal. - 3.
+- 2. After careful consideration of the inputs/ suggestions received, Government is now pleased to modify the provisions of the Finance Department OM No.9523/F., dt.22.03.2021, as detailed in the following paragraphs so as to ensure process improvements and simplification of the scheme appraisal guidelines and mechanism. - 3.
 To ensure efficient management of public expenditure it would be necessary to adopt the following principles for considering scheme formulation and implementation. - i.
-No new scheme or sub-scheme will be initiated without prior in-principle approval of Planning & Convergence Department and Finance Department. - ii.
+A new scheme or sub-scheme shall be initiated with submission of Scheme Memorandum along with Detailed Paper (DP) or Detailed Project Report (DPR) for comments of Planning & Convergence Department, Finance Department and other stakeholder Departments, if any. - ii.
 The Administrative Departments should endeavour to merge, restructure or drop existing schemes and sub-schemes that have become redundant or ineffective with the passage of time. - iii.
-Planning & Convergence Department and Finance Department reserve the right to merge, restructure or drop any existing schemes and sub-schemes, in consultation with the Administrative Department concerned to enhance efficiency and improve economies of scale in the execution of Government programs. - iv.
+Planning & Convergence Department and Finance Department reserve the right to merge, restructure or drop any existing schemes and sub-schemes, in consultation with the Administrative Department concerned to enhance efficiency and improve economies of scale in Government programs. - iv.
 Schemes continuing without appraisal, along with status and reasons for absence of appraisal, would be required to be appraised for further continuance with due justification. - v.
-While submitting the proposal a new scheme, a careful rationalisation must be done through merger and dropping of redundant schemes/sub-schemes. - vi.
 The duration of a scheme shall not be more than 5 years.
-Any scheme which the implementing Department wants to continue beyond 5 years, the appraisal should be in the 5th Year, much ahead of pre-budget scrutiny for next financial year.
+Any scheme which the implementing Department wants to continue beyond 5 years, the appraisal should be in the 5th Year, well before the pre-budget scrutiny for next financial year.